akarasman/gutenberg-book-titles-genre-classification/README.md

 To run the app

-1. CLone the repository to your device
+1. Clone the repository to your device

 2. Install everything in requirements.txt